sberrevoets/scottberrevoets.com/README.md

 ## Contributing

 Found a mistake, typo, or formatting error?
 Contributions are welcome!
-Keep in mind, however, that since the source here will be used to deploy to my actual blog, situations may arise where I can't accept your contribution.

 ## License